 4. Don’t Burn the Bridge

-I’m sure you’ve heard about blogger and PR rep conflicts.
-Each complaining about the other; one acts entitled, and the other is taking advantage of the little guy.
-Get over it!
-Act like a professional, if a nutty request comes into your inbox, politely decline or make a referral to another blogger who fits the bill.
+I’m sure you’ve heard about influencer and PR company conflicts.
+Each one complains about the other; one acts entitled, and the other takes advantage of the little guy.
+Stop the madness.
+Act like a professional.
+If a nutty request comes your way, negotiate, politely decline, or make a referral to another influencer.
+There is no need to act rude, unprofessional, or go on a tirade.

 Thanks so much for reaching out!

 This sounds like a great campaign.
-However, due to the overwhelming requests for resource and link additions, I’m currently only accepting and working on paid campaigns.
-I’d be happy to pass along my media kit if you’re interested.
+However, due to the overwhelming requests for product reviews, I’m only working on paid campaigns.
+If you’re interested, I’d be happy to pass along my media kit.

 Please let me know if I can be of further assistance.